richardpj/react-use-dux/README.md

     );
 };
 ```
-It is an antipattern to capture subscribed state values in the selectors of subsequent subscriptions and will cause anomalous behaviour.
-If you must do it then use a ref but rather avoid it entirely.
+Avoid capture of subscribed state values in the selectors of subsequent subscriptions as this will cause anomalous behaviour.

 ```js
 //Avoid...